 What does this Standard do?

-The Data Privacy Standard sets out the minimum rules (Data Privacy Principles) that apply whenever and wherever Rio Tinto collects and processes personal data.
+The Data Privacy Standard sets out the minimum rules (Data Privacy Principles) that apply whenever and wherever Rio Tinto collects and processes personal data in any format, including electronic and paper.
 The Data Privacy Principles reflect the benchmark for processing personal data across the Rio Tinto Group.
 Note that:

 - personal data means all information relating to any identifiable individual.